 Worker and Community Empowerment - Tea

-Tea is strongly linked to Tesco’s heritage and is a key product for customers in the UK.
-It also face a number of challenges.
-Globally, it is associated with extremely low wages, and we also know gender discrimination and low livelihoods are issues for tea workers and smallholders respectively.
+Tea was the first product sold by Jack Cohen and is therefore an important part of Tesco’s heritage.
+It’s also a key product for our customers in the UK.
+However, tea supply chains globally faces a number of challenges.
+Low wages, gender discrimination and poor living conditions are issues commonly faced by tea workers and smallholders.
 This is why, for a number of years, we have been working actively and collaboratively to address these complex issues.
-As a starting point, all our UK Own Brand tea is certified with Rainforest Alliance Certified and the Ethical Tea Partnership.
+As a starting point, all our UK Own Brand tea is certified with the Rainforest Alliance and the Ethical Tea Partnership.
 We also work in partnership with industry and NGOs in key regions, such as Assam in India and Malawi, to help address the root causes to these challenges.

 Adolescent girls supported in partnership with ETP and UNICEF

-In addition to our work in Assam, we are members of the Malawi Tea 2020 coalition, with the objective of paying tea workers a living wage by 2020.
+In addition to our work in Assam, we are members of the Malawi Tea 2020 coalition, with the objective of closing the living wage gap by 2020.
 By bringing together committed industry buyers and producers, we have already supported two collective bargaining agreements between the Tea Association of Malawi and the Plantation Agricultural Workers Union, ensuring increased wages for workers, and raising awareness of the opportunity to join a trade union.